kixelated/moq-rs/README.md

 [moq-relay](moq-relay) is a server that forwards subscriptions from publishers to subscribers, caching and deduplicating along the way.
 It's designed to be run in a datacenter, relaying media across multiple hops to deduplicate and improve QoS.
-The relays optionally register themselves via the [moq-api](moq-api) endpoints, which is used to discover other relays and share broadcasts.

 Notable arguments: